Why recovery should be part of your training.

 If you watch any run race or triathlon you will notice an array of competitors wearing a range of almost blindingly bright compression gear!
 I’m a big fan of wearing compression kit after a hard training session or race.
 Research is still being carried out on the benefits of compression kit but it is thought that by increasing blood flow, muscles are resupplied with their fuel- glycogen and metabolic waste is cleared, enhancing recovery.

 Lots of athletes find it hard to have a rest day but it is essential to give your body (and mind) time to recover.
-The muscles repair and grow when they are resting.
+You don’t need to be a master of sports physio in London to know that the muscles repair and grow when they are resting.
 I have one rest day a week which also gives my mind time to think of something other than training!
 In his autobiography Chris Hoy said something along the lines of “Why walk when you can sit and why sit when you can lie down?”
 This is so true.
 Try and keep the weight off your legs after a hard workout.
 My work colleagues are often shocked when I take the office lift and say they thought I was fit but it’s exactly because I am fit that I take the lift!
 Usually I will have already worked out before arriving at work so it’s more important for my muscles to recover than taking the stairs!
 Of course the most important rest time is when we are sleeping.
 Try and get 7-8 hours a night and maybe have a small amount of protein e.g. a glass of milk before going to bed.

 I also do a number of other things to help recovery including Pilates once a week, a sports massage at least once a month, a visit to the chiropractor about 3 times a year and in between massage appointments I will use a foam roller to help release any tight muscles.